Mekosuchus: Extinction

 The extinction of Mekosuchus in the South Pacific has historically been linked to the arrival of human settlers, in particular the Lapita people.
 Supporters of this hypothesis point at the fact that the range of Mekosuchus overlaps with human settlement of Vanuatu and the direct association between the bones of Mekosuchus kalpokasi with human artifacts at the Arapus archaeological site on the island of Efate.
 If the extinction of this taxon was linked to the arrival of humans, there may have been multiple factors contributing to their disappearance.
 These include the introduction of invasives like pigs and rats, habitat destruction and being used as a food source.
 However, this idea is not universally accepted and has been disputed by other researchers.
 Anderson and colleagues for instance note that in the case of Mekosuchus inexpectatus, most remains were deposited prior to human settlement of New Caledonia, with only a single mandible overlapping with human presence.
 They further highlight that no evidence exists of humans contributing to the crocodilians extinction.
+The case for human involvement in the extinction of M. kalpokasi on the other hand is more solid, having been recovered at human cultural sites, possibly having been consumed by humans and even the gnaw marks of a rat.
+Size and inferred ecology of Mekosuchus somewhat resemble todays species of dwarf caimans and dwarf crocodiles, both of which are exploited by humans as a food source and would pose no significant threat to would-be hunters even once they've reached maturity, making them easier prey than their contemporary continental cousins.
+Still, direct evidence such as mass assemblages of bones or cut marks remain absent.